boggiedan/lets-talk/README.md

 # Let's Talk

-> Chat application written in ECMAScript6 and socket.io as server.
+> Chat application written in ECMAScript6 and socket.io as real time engine.

 > Uses ReactJS 16.2.0 with hooks.